-Developed by the UoS Educational Innovation team, in collaboration with university students from diverse backgrounds, Get Prepared takes an innovative approach to supporting and retaining equity students.
+Developed by the USYD Educational Innovation team, in collaboration with university students from diverse backgrounds, Get Prepared takes an innovative approach to supporting and retaining equity students.
 Open-access content includes text and videos created by equity students, active learning tasks and interactive forums.

 We invited Dashiell Moore, Samantha Clarke and Michael Warren from the development team to discuss the site’s key features and share their reflections on the co-creation process.

 The USYD Educational Innovation team is pleased to present Get Prepared, an open-access site that empowers equity students and their families/communities/key supporters in their transition to university.

 The site is funded in part by the Australian Government Department of Education, Skills and Employment’s Higher Education Participation and Partnerships Program (HEPPP).

 Working closely with the Get Prepared student team, we have been able to develop insightful, relevant and engaging content, tailor made for students from equity backgrounds.